Andrew Gemmell: College career

-Gemmell received an athletic scholarship to attend the University of Georgia, where he majored in economics and swam for coach Jack Bauerle's Georgia Bulldogs swimming and diving team in National Collegiate Athletic Association (NCAA) competition in 2010, and again from 2012 to 2014, after red-shirting during the 2010–11 school year.
-His personal bests include a 500-yard freestyle time of 4:17.75; a 1,650-yard freestyle time of 14:41.86; and 400-yard individual medley in 3:44.89 (all times from the NCAA Championships).
-He completed his senior year in 2013–14.
+Gemmell received an athletic scholarship to attend the University of Georgia, where he majored in economics and swam for Georgia Bulldogs swimming and diving team in National Collegiate Athletic Association (NCAA) competition in 2010, and again from 2012 to 2014, after red-shirting during the 2010–11 school year.
+His personal bests include a 500-yard freestyle time of 4:17.75; a 1,650-yard freestyle time of 14:41.86; and a 400-yard individual medley in 3:44.89 (all times from the NCAA Championships).
+He completed his senior year in 2013–14, graduating in 2014 with a degree in economics.
+As a Senior Captain, Gemmell helped Georgia attain a fifth-place finish at March 2014's NCAA Championships, the school's best finish since 1997.
+At University of Georgia, he was coached by Harvey Humphries, who said "Gemmell was essentially an assistant coach because of his deep knowledge of the sport, and dedicated study of strategy and training".
+With an 3.86 college GPA, Gemmell was awarded scholarships for post-graduate study from both the NCAA and SEC.

 International career

-At the 2008 FINA Youth World Swimming Championships, Gemmell won gold in the boy's 400-meter individual medley.
+At the 2008 FINA Youth World Swimming Championships, Gemmell won gold in the boy's 400-meter individual medley with a time of 4:21:58.

+2009 World Aquatics 10 Km Silver medal

-At the 2009 World Aquatics Championships, Gemmell won silver in the men's 10-kilometer open water race.
+At the 2009 World Aquatics Championships in Rome, Gemmell won silver in the men's 10-kilometer open water race.
 In the 5-kilometer race, Gemmell finished fifth.
 Gemmell is a recipient of the United States 2009 male open-water swimmer of the year award, and was nominated for the 2009 Golden Goggle Awards as breakout swimmer of the year.
 At the 2010 Pan Pacific Swimming Championships, Gemmell placed fifth in the 1,500-meter freestyle and eleventh in the 400-meter individual medley.

+2011 World Aquatics Team Gold medal

+At the 2011 Shanghai World Championships, around July 21 of 2011, Andrew finished with a team gold medal in the 5 km swim.
+The other team competitors were Ashley Twichell and Sean Ryan.

+2011 US National Championships, 1500 m win

+At the 2011 ConocoPhillips U.S. National Championships at Stanford, California in August 2011, Gemmell won the 1500m free while attached to the Delaware Swim Team.
+He finished fourth in the 400m IM and in the 400m free placed eighth.
+He finished the 1500m free with a time of 15:01:31.02.